 Each case is unique.
-Your New York City car accident lawyer will review all the factors of your case to determine the compensation you deserve.
+Your New York City car accident lawyer will review your case’s factors to determine the compensation you deserve.
 Some of these factors might include:

 Visit the Department of Motor Vehicles website and fill out a form to mail in or request the report online for immediate download.
 Online requests come with a $7 search fee and a $15 report fee.
-If you submit a mail-in request, you will have to pay a $10 search fee and a $15 report fee.
+If you submit a mail-in request, you must pay a $10 search fee and a $15 report fee.

-It can take anywhere from 14 to 60 days for the report to become available, depending on who filed it and the method they used.
+Depending on who filed it and the method they used, it can take anywhere from 14 to 60 days for the report to become available.
 If the police officer filed it electronically, it should be available 14 days after the crash.
 Paper filings are typically available after 30 days.
 Accident reports filed by other drivers can take at least 60 days to become available for purchase.

-As required by state law, you must file a PIP claim with your insurance company before going after the at-fault driver’s liability coverage.
-However, if they don’t have insurance, you might be able to file an uninsured motorist (UM) claim with your insurance company.
-It is a mandatory form of coverage that’s available if the person who causes your accident doesn’t carry auto insurance.
+As state law requires, you must file a PIP claim with your insurance company before going after the at-fault driver’s liability coverage.
+However, you can file an uninsured motorist (UM) claim with your insurance company if they don’t have insurance.
+A mandatory form of coverage is available if the person who causes your accident doesn’t carry auto insurance.
 The settlement you receive will depend on the coverage listed on your policy.
 There is a state-required minimum equal to liability insurance requirements.

 When you file a UM claim, you can pursue the following damages: